-In this case, the dog’s behavior causes something bad to go away.
-Negative means taking something away while reinforcement means increasing a given behavior.
-For instance, when a trainer wants a dog that is lying down to sit, the trainer will pull the dog’s leash to an upward position and tighten the collar.
-After sitting, the trainer slacks the leash.
-In a nutshell, the dog’s behavior by sitting down eliminates the pressure.
-Thus the owner loosens the tightened collar.
+In this case, the dog’s behavior causes something uncomfortable to go away.
+For instance, when a trainer wants a dog that is lying down to sit up, the trainer will pull the dog’s leash to an upward position, tightening the collar and creating minor discomfort.
+When the dog sits, the trainer slacks the leash, and the discomfort goes away.

 Neutral operants: responses from the environment that neither increase nor decrease the probability of a behavior being repeated.

 Reinforcers: Responses from the environment that increase the probability of a behavior being repeated.
 Reinforcers can be either positive or negative.